Epic swims: Dressel, McKeon take place among Olympic greats

 It wasn't.

 “It’s not the most enjoyable process, but it is worth it,” he said.
-“I’m pretty over swimming in the moment.”
+“I’m pretty over swimming at the moment.”

 Many of the retired swimming greats come up again to provide some perspective on McKeon's performance in Tokyo.